 Sterilization is a procedure that can permanently prevent pregnancy.
-In women, a tubal ligation closes or blocks the fallopian tubes so they can’t get pregnant.
+A tubal ligation closes or blocks the fallopian tubes so they can’t get pregnant.
 Those tubes are where eggs and sperm meet; if they can’t meet, they can’t make a baby.
-For men, a vasectomy blocks the tubes that carry a man’s sperm.
+A vasectomy blocks the tubes that carry sperm.

 It has a nasty history

 For a long, dark period of American history, states like North Carolina used sterilization to prevent “undesirable people” from having babies.
 This program, called eugenics, targeted women of color, poor women, people with disabilities and even teens.